acgd-webdev-3/animal-rescue-website-ux/README.md

 Create 1 InVision board with the following pieces of information:

-1. Target audience
+1. **Target audience:** Who will use your website?
+Be specific.
+Personas are encouraged.
-2. Website goals
+2. **Website goals:** What is your website trying to do?
+How is it trying to do that?
-3. Competitive analysis
+3. **Competitive analysis:** Find competitors; What do they do well?
+What do they do poorly?
-4. Sitemap (including the pages we’re not actually coding)
+4. **Sitemap:** Include all the possible pages that an animal rescue website would need—but we’ll only be coding a few of them—show how they connect to each other
-6. Visual design: type, colours, sample components (buttons, cards, etc.)
+6. **Visual design**—type & type scale, colours, sample components (buttons, cards, etc.), consider accessibility & performance when making decisions
-7. Wireframes: home page, inside page, application form page *These should be high-fidelity with some real text—paper is okay but use rulers* These are the pages we’ll eventually code
+7. **Wireframes**—home page, inside page, application form page *These should be high-fidelity with some real text—paper is okay but use rulers* These are the pages we’ll eventually code